MelonKony/millmint/content/utopia/society/state/assets.md

 **Even if they do not use money**, Vekllei people do have finances and engage with markets, maintain business relations and acquire financial instruments for upward mobility.
 {{</hint>}}

 There is no real distinction in Vekllei between *state assets*, *state-owned enterprises* (SOE) and *government-owned corporations* (GOC), and the terms are used interchangeably.
-A state asset is distinct from bureau companies[^1] and private enterprise, and is often wholly responsible to government policy via an [Interior Ministry](/utopia/society/state/government/interior/) or
+A state asset is distinct from bureau companies[^1] or private enterprise, and is often directed by government policy via an [Interior Ministry](/utopia/society/state/government/interior/) or Parliament.

 State assets make up about 40% of the [Vekllei Islands](/utopia/vekllei/) GDP, and about 25% of total Commonwealth GDP.
 They occupy central roles in the Vekllei economy, often as functional or constitutional monopolies, and are responsible for 65% of the [VKIM](/utopia/society/state/finance/#international-markets) market capitalisation.